Join in our 60th celebration

 The Nancy Fike Scholarship is presented each year to a graduating senior from a McHenry County high school who plans to study education, history or the social sciences.
 The financial award will be given on behalf of the student to his or her chosen college or university.

 Applicants must have a minimum 3.0 GPA, provide two letters of recommendation as specified in the application, show proof of community service and write a minimum 500 word essay pertaining to McHenry County.
 Essay topics will be announced each year by the Society.
-This year's topic, as the world copes with a new pandemic, focuses on constrasting one of two similarly challenging health crisises of the past – the 1918 Spanish flu epidemic or the polio virus attack that peaked in the early 1950s – with our fight against COVID 19.
+This year's topic, recalls a seminal moment in American history which had far-reaching repercussions at home in McHenry County.

 All have left devastated families in their wake.